 Whether you choose to use seeds, or a small baby seedling, both will be dependent upon the care you provide.
 Planting seeds or a seedling and not caring for them in their first year of growth, can stunt their growth – even if you start with an established tree.
 During the 18 months, trees require basic TLC, mainly in the form of sunlight and water requirements.
 These differ from tree to tree, but most have similar ones for the first year.
 As a general rule, trees should be protected over winter, and most prefer to grow in half sun, or indirect sun (too much shade, or too much sunlight can be bad.)

-The Bios Incube has been designed to assist you in growing your tree, and can be used with seeds or seedlings.
+The Bios Incube® has been designed to assist you in growing your tree, and can be used with seeds or seedlings.
 It is completely self-sustaining, and waters itself as needed.
-On top of that, it comes with an application which allows you to view it’s progress and growth over periods, as well as view how environmental and soil conditions are affecting the tree.

 If you would prefer a species which is more low maintenance, we would recommend a smaller tree species, shrub, or bush.
 We can assist you with finding a low-maintenance tree if you would like.

+We take the Bios Urn®, and the experience it provides to others very seriously.
 We must remember that trees are living things, and they are beautiful.
-To grow a beautiful tree, with or without a Bios Urn, we need to make sure it has the basic care and love it needs.
-In the rare case that something happens to your tree seeds, we are happy to offer additional tree seeds, or a live seedling at no additional cost.
-We take the Bios Urn, and the experience it provides to others very seriously.
+To grow a beautiful tree, with or without a Bios Urn®, we need to make sure it has the basic care and love it needs.

 Join our mailing list to keep you updated of all Bios® news and get a 10% Discount!